DrStrangeloovee/my-distroboxes/README.md

 ## Usage

+Most of the process is automated by executing the `./build.sh` which builds all the images and then creates the defined containers according to the `distrobox.ini`.

+The following steps describe the steps which you could go trhough manually.

 ### Build the image

 It is recommended to first build the base image and the subsequently build all other child images.